When old-school developer goes freestyle

 Not finished specs for register/login programs can be found inProgramsSpecs.scala.

-There is other thing that worries me about testing when using Free Algebras: a problem with lack of hierarchy and scalability.
+There is another thing that worries me about testing when using Free Algebras: a problem with lack of hierarchy and scalability.

 For example when testing